KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

     ...
 ```

+### Logical tests and conditional operators
+At this point, some words on logical tests and conditional operators are in order.
 Logical tests are expressions that evaluate to `True` or `False`
 and correspond to variables of type `bool`.
 Conditional expressions are built using conditional operators.